mahnoorayub/Mahnoor-Portfolio/final-project-part-one.md

 ![infographic](Screenshot 2023-02-13 at 5.30.58 PM.png)

-The following bar-chart shows the comparison of what the users are mostly smoking with these e-cigarrets, whether they contain nicotine, marijuana or just flavouring.
+The following bar-chart shows the comparison of what the users are mostly smoking with these e-cigarettes, whether they contain nicotine, marijuana or just flavouring.
 We can see the highest percentage is for nicotine which is concerning as it leads to addiction.

 ![barchart1](barchart(1).jpeg)

 Next we have a bar-chart showing the comparison of use between cigarettes and e-cigarettes among the US youth.
-As we can we the use of cigarettes is comparitively much higher for all groups.
+As we can we the use of e-cigarettes is comparitively much higher for all groups.

 ![barchart2](barchchart2.jpeg)

 Lastly I have a pie-chart showing the market share of the type of products.
-These e-cigarrets come in various different forms with the main ones being modular, rechargeable or disposable devices.
+These e-cigarettes come in various different forms with the main ones being modular, rechargeable or disposable devices.
 We can see that the modular devices have the highest market share.

 ![piechart](piechart.jpeg)

-These are some of the initial sketches and I as play around with more data I will create subsequents visualizations that are in line with my story and analysis.
+These are some of the initial sketches and I as play around with more data I will create subsequent visualizations that are in line with my story and analysis.

 ### Data Sources